The Vampire (1957 film): Critical response

 Tom Weaver of Fangoria said The Vampire was "one of the best independent horror films of the 1950s".
 In a retrospective assessment of the film, Nathaniel Thompson of Turner Classic Movies praised the film's "atmospheric" musical score and its blending of genres: "Taking a cue from Blood of Dracula, The Vampire minimizes the risk of bringing back a still out-of-vogue monster by introducing elements of science fiction, a far more popular genre on movie screens at the time".
 Michael Toole and Jeff Stafford, also of TCM, praised the film, noting: "Unfairly lumped with other grade-B horror flicks from its era, The Vampire (1957) actually deserves some credit for adding a new spin - pill addiction - to this overexposed horror genre and placing the story in a contemporary setting".
 Film critic Leonard Maltin gave the movie 2 stars out of 4, noting that it had some merit and singling out Beal's performance for praise.

 Home media

-The Vampire was released on DVD in 2007 by MGM as a Midnite Movies Double Feature with Landres' subsequent film, The Return of Dracula (1958).
+The Vampire was released on DVD in 2007 by MGM as a Midnite Movies Double Feature with Landres' unrelated subsequent film, The Return of Dracula (1958).
 In 2016, Scream Factory announced they were releasing the film on Blu-ray for the first time on April 11, 2017.